- Bedrooms: 3

 - Sleeps: 6

-Are you looking for a blissful North Norfolk cottage within walking distance of the beach?
-Somewhere you can kick off your boots after a long day on the coast, sink into an armchair and feel totally and utterly relaxed?
+Are you looking for the quintessential North Norfolk cottage within walking distance of the beach?
+Somewhere you can kick off your boots after a long day on the coast, sink into an armchair and feel completely relaxed?
 Do you want to be within a stone's throw of all the best places, but to escape to your own peaceful hideaway in the evenings?
-Have you got a taste for quality furnishings, stylish interiors and the odd bit of boutique shopping too?
+Have you got a taste for quality furnishings and a traditional English cottage garden?
 Then Nightingale Cottage is the holiday cottage for you!

 Kelling is a hidden coastal gem - Norfolk at its prettiest - yet only a couple of miles from Cley, Blakeney and Holt.